Welcome

 Please visit the Williamsburg Lodge Gift Shop to see Nancy's theorems

 on display or at the gift shop at the Dewitt Museum.
-While you are
+While you

-historic theorems that are on display there.
+the historic theorems that are on display there.

 |